riskisitorus/gemini-TeleBot/README.md

    - Google Gemini Integration: Utilizes Google Gemini (Generative AI) for advanced text and image processing, enhancing the conversational capabilities of the bot.
    - Customizable Chat Sessions: Easily customizable history and behavior to suit specific needs.
-   - File Upload to Gemini: Seamlessly upload media files to Google Gemini for analysis.

 ## How to Run:
 1. Clone this repository.